MTPeyton/MTPeyton.github.io/content/posts/hardware_and_software_2024.md

 date_modified = 2024-03-27T23:31:24-07:00
 +++

-# Hardware and Software I Use in 2024

 *Some of the links on this page are affiliate links.
 If you purchase something from them, I get a small commission.
 I only list things I actually use.*

 # Hardware